Build Your Own Cheap Computer

 Plug your A/C power cord into a surge suppressor

 or, better yet, a UPS backup system.
 A surge protector will protect your computer from power surges.
 A UPS (Uninterruptable Power Supply) is a backup system which will constantly provide power to your computer system and will also protect it against surges, spikes and brown-outs.
 If you have a UPS, you do not need a surge protector.
-Click here to look at surge suppressors and UPS backup systems.
+Click here to view Surge Protectors and UPS devices.

 Check out my Surge Suppressor/UPS Backup System Guide here.